 Events are focused equally on the sporting and socializing aspects, by allocating recreation time before, between and after the matches that encourage all participants to get to know each other away from the court and away from their phones.

-Since completing their first tournament, 3 Points have been awarded further funding by UnLtd and secured a residence partnership with The Factory Youth Zone.
-They are currently planning for more activity to begin in Summer 2017 and beyond.
+Since completing their first tournament, 3 Points have been awarded further funding by UnLtd and secured a residence partnership with The Factory Youth Zone where they are continuing to hold 3 tournaments a year to a growing audience and participants from across Greater Manchester

 Boundless Books encourages looked after young people to get excited about reading and writing through the giving of a personalised gift.
 The gift contains a book chosen especially for the participant based on their general interests, a personal letter and a bespoke correspondence pack containing fun stationery, stickers, pens and stamps.
 Participants are twinned with another participant according to their interests and are encouraged to share their experience of the book using the correspondence pack.